-The South African laws that regulate municipal domestic accounts are the Municipal Systems Act 32 of 2000, the National Credit Act 34 of 2005, the Value-Added Tax Act 89 of 1991, Municipal Property Rates Act 6 of 2004 and the Consumer Protection Act 68 of 2008.
-Regulation relates to both the information that should appear on accounts as well as the format.
+Several South African laws regulate municipal domestic accounts, notably the Municipal Systems Act 32 of 2000, the National Credit Act 34 of 2005, the Value-Added Tax Act 89 of 1991, Municipal Property Rates Act 6 of 2004 and the Consumer Protection Act 68 of 2008.

+Regulations relate to both the information that should appear in accounts as well as the format.
 Internationally, other countries with VAT legislation require similar information on accounts as the South African VAT Act but, apart from that, few countries other than the USA appear to regulate the format of utility accounts.

 By contrast, there has been a considerable amount of research done internationally on best practices relating to municipal accounts.
-A survey of local and international best practice revealed features that distinguish a user-friendly, customer-serving account.
-These features relate mainly to the clarity of layout of the account, key information content, use of plain and understandable language, clear breakdown and explanation of charges, catering for different language groups and different payment options.
+A survev of local and international best practice revealed features that distinguish a user-friendly, customer-serving account.
+These features include: